Soviet and communist studies: Historiography

 The academic field after World War II and during the Cold War was dominated by the "totalitarian model" of the Soviet Union, stressing the absolute nature of Joseph Stalin's power.
-The "totalitarian model" was first outlined in the 1950s by political scientist Carl Joachim Friedrich, who posited that the Soviet Union and other communist states were totalitarian systems, with the personality cult and almost unlimited powers of the "great leader" such as Stalin.
-The "revisionist school" beginning in the 1960s focused on relatively autonomous institutions which might influence policy at the higher level.
+The "totalitarian model" was first outlined in the 1950s by political scientist Carl Joachim Friedrich, who posited that the Soviet Union and other communist states were totalitarian systems, characterised by personality cult and the almost unlimited powers of the "great leader," such as Stalin.

+The "revisionist school," beginning in the 1960s, focused on relatively autonomous institutions that might influence policy at the higher levels.
 Matt Lenoe describes the "revisionist school" as representing those who "insisted that the old image of the Soviet Union as a totalitarian state bent on world domination was oversimplified or just plain wrong.
 They tended to be interested in social history and to argue that the Communist Party leadership had had to adjust to social forces."
 These "revisionist school" historians such as J. Arch Getty and Lynne Viola challenged the "totalitarian model", which was considered to be outdated, and were active in the former communist states' archives, especially the State Archive of the Russian Federation related to the Soviet Union.

 Some critics of the totalitarian model, such as Robert C. Tucker, formulated an alternative that also focused on the personality cult of Stalin.
-Tucker, influenced by George F. Kennan's writings on how the Soviet Union had reverted into a tsarist autocracy, emphasized that the Soviet Union was not guided by socialism or ideology but more by ruling class.
+Tucker, influenced by George F. Kennan's writings on how the Soviet Union had reverted to a tsarist autocracy, emphasised that the Soviet Union was not guided by socialism or ideology but by the ruling class.
 This perspective emerged significantly from ideas of neo-Freudian psychoanalysis, evaluating Stalin as a deeply paranoid tyrant and in the process creating a more tsarist-type government.
-Moshe Lewin cautioned historians not to "over-Stalinize" the whole of Soviet history, while he also stated that the Soviet Union developed a "propensity for authoritarianism" after Marxian principles had failed to be established.
+Moshe Lewin cautioned historians not to "over-Stalinise" the whole of Soviet history, while stating that the Soviet Union developed a "propensity for authoritarianism" after Marxian principles had failed to be established.
 Lewin argued that the Soviet Union recapitulated a "bureaucratic absolutism" almost Prussian in nature, where the "monarch was dependent on his bureaucracy".

-Some revisionists also focused on contradictions of the Soviet regime, such as the idea that Soviet elites had betrayed communist ideals in forming top-down apparatuses, as well as demonstrating national chauvinism in oppressive policies or become anti-leftist despite the state imagery.
-One example was David Brandenberger's concept of National Bolshevism to describe the Stalinist regime's turn against internationalism, with Russian cultural hegemony and xenophobia becoming the main ideological currents from the 1930s.
+Some revisionists also focused on contradictions of the Soviet regime, such as the idea that Soviet elites had betrayed communist ideals by forming top-down apparatuses, as well as demonstrating national chauvinism in oppressive policies or becoming anti-leftist despite the state imagery.
+One example was David Brandenberger's concept of National Bolshevism, which describe the Stalinist regime's turn against internationalism, with Russian cultural hegemony and xenophobia becoming the main ideological currents from the 1930s.
 Nikolai Mitrokhin highlighted the ethnocentrism and antisemitism of the CPSU and Moscow administration of the Soviet era.